-- (1) Section 119.032, Revised Code, requires all state agencies, every five years, to conduct a review of each of its rules and to determine whether to continue its rules without change, amend its rules, or rescind its rules.
-The current review date for the rules contained in Chapter 4901:1-16, Ohio Administrative Code (O.A.C.), is September 30, 2009.
-In general, the rules address gas pipeline safety. - (2) Section 119.032(C), Revised Code, requires that the Commission determine each of the following: - (a) Whether the rule should be continued without amendment, be amended, or be rescinded, taking into consideration the purpose, scope, and intent of the statute under which the rule was adopted. - (b) Whether the rule needs amendment or rescission to give more flexibility at the local level. - (c) Whether the rule needs amendment to eliminate unnecessary paperwork. - (d) Whether the rule duplicates, overlaps with, or conflicts with other rules. - (3) In addition, on February 12, 2008, the governor of the state of Ohio issued Executive Order 2008-04S, entitled "Implementing Common Sense Business Regulation," (executive order) which sets forth several factors to be considered in the promulgation of rules and requires the Commission to review its existing body of promulgated rules.
+- (1) Sections 111.15 and 119.032, Revised Code, require the Commission to conduct a review, every five years, of its rules and to determine whether to continue its rules without change, amend its rules, or rescind its rules.
+The rules in Chapter 4901:1-16, Ohio Administrative Code (O.A.C.), in general, address the gas pipeline safety (GPS) standards. - (2) Section 119.032(C), Revised Code, requires the Commission to determine all of the following: - (a) Whether the rules should be continued without amendment, be amended, or be rescinded, taking into consideration the purpose, scope, and intent of the statute(s) under which the rules were adopted. - (b) Whether the rules need amendment or rescission to give more flexibility at the local level. - (c) Whether the rules need amendment or rescission to eliminate unnecessary paperwork. - (d) Whether the rules duplicate, overlap with, or conflict with other rules. - (3) In making its review, an agency is required to consider the continued need for the rules, the nature of any complaints or comments received concerning the rules, and any factors that have changed in the subject matter area affected by the rules. - (4) In addition, on February 12, 2008, the governor of the state of Ohio issued Executive Order 2008-04S, entitled "Implementing Common

+Sense Business Regulation," which sets forth several factors to be considered in the promulgation of rules and requires the Commission to review its existing body of promulgated rules.
 Specifically, among other things, the Commission must review its rules to ensure that each of its rules is needed in order to implement the underlying statute; must amend or rescind rules that are unnecessary, ineffective, contradictory, redundant, inefficient, or needlessly burdensome, or that unnecessarily impede economic growth, or that have had unintended negative consequences; and must reduce or eliminate areas of regulation where federal regulation now adequately regulates the subject matter.